Alchus/scout-stuff/04-First-Class.md

 7f	Explain how to obtain potable water in an emergency.
 ```

+* ✅ 8/17/2022

+* **Boiling** - Filter the water through clean fabric to remove solids, then boil for at least one minute.
+* **Filtering** - Pass water through a membrane or UV filter to kill / remove biological contaminants.
+* **Chemical Purification** - Mix water with treatment tablets in accordance with printed instructions.

 ##	FITNESS
 ```
 8a	After completing Second Class requirement 7a, be physically active at least 30 minutes every day for five days a week for four weeks.
 Keep track of your activities.